hudson-newey/JSON2HTML/README.md

     ],

     "h1 class='display-4'": "This is contents", // the contents of the basic h1 element
-    "p": "this is some subtext"
+    "p": "this is some subtext",
+    "title": "Hello World!"
 }
 ```